 Or worse yet, fetching underwear out of the back of the van at 6:00 AM in subzero temperatures.

 Come to think of it, it’s probably best not to be fetching underwear out of the back of a van in any temperature.
 Ever.

 So plan unloading and putting-away time into your total time budget.

 Sub Method #1 Wash and Fold Drop-off Laundry Service

-This is the bonus sub method I promised.
+This is the bonus sub method to get caught up on laundry I promised.
 If you try it, let me know how it goes.

 Dropping dirty clothes off at a wash-and-fold drop-off laundry service isn’t a laundry catch-up method I’ve used.
 However, I’m mentioning it in this section because it also involves a laundromat.

 I can’t say much about how a wash and fold service works, but this is definitely an option.
-If you’re super pressed for time or energy or just completely out of it mentally right now, taking at least a few crucial loads to the local laundry drop-off service could keep you afloat a little longer.
+Especially if you’re super pressed for time or energy or just completely out of it mentally right now.
+Taking at least a few crucial loads to the local laundry drop-off service could keep you afloat a little longer.

 I’m pretty sure they charge by weight.
 To save money, consider doing towels and jeans at home while dropping off the other stuff.